Calculating Replacement Window Costs

 There are a number of factors that enter into this equation.
 Here are some of the main ones:

 - What kind of climate do you live in?
 If you live in an area of extreme temperatures (either very hot in the summer or very cold in the winter), you have a bigger potential for energy savings compared to homeowners in more temperate climates.
+For example, if you live in a frigid, expensive city like Minneapolis, you might be in line for big savings by making these updates.

 - How old are your current windows?
 You’ll see the biggest difference in your heating and cooling bill if your new, energy-efficient windows are replacing very old, inefficient ones.